popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 git commit -am "added mosquito genome woot"
 ```

-Having done that, the next step is to push your code to your fork on Github, from which you can start the PR:
+Having done that, the next step is to push your code to your fork on Github, from which you can start the pull request:

 ```
 git push --set-upstream origin mosquito
 ```

-If successful this will return some output including an URL address to a github page that will allow you to immediately open a new Pull Request, asking the maintainers of stdpopsim to look over your code.
+If successful this will return some output including an URL address to a GitHub page that will allow you to immediately open a new pull request, asking the maintainers of stdpopsim to look over your code.

-- Finally, start a new issue using the Species QC template found [here](https://github.com/popsim-consortium/stdpopsim/issues/new/choose)
+- Finally, start a new issue using the species quality control template found at https://github.com/popsim-consortium/stdpopsim/issues/new/choose
-- Find another stdpopsim contributor (reviewer) to conduct the QC process
+- Find another stdpopsim contributor (reviewer) to conduct the quality control process
-- The QC process is fully described [here](https://popsim-consortium.github.io/stdpopsim-docs/stable/development.html?highlight=adding%20species%20catalog#demographic-model-review-process).
+- The quality control process is fully described  at https://popsim-consortium.github.io/stdpopsim-docs/stable/development.html?highlight=adding%20species%20catalog#demographic-model-review-process.
 In summary:
     - The reviewer creates a creates a blind implementation of the model and species to be added.
-    - The reviewer runs the units tests to verify the equivalence of the catalog and QC model implementations.
+    - The reviewer runs the units tests to verify the equivalence of the catalog and quality control model implementations.
-    - The reviewer then creates a PR, and all being good, this PR is merged and the QC issue is closed.
+    - The reviewer then creates a pull request, and all being good, this pull request is merged and the quality control issue is closed.

-It is important to note that the catalog is mutable, if more accurate estimates for a given species are published, then chances are that the catalog will be updated--upon a new QC review process.
+It is important to note that the catalog is mutable, if more accurate estimates for a given species are published, then chances are that the catalog will be updated upon a new quality control review process.

 # Conclusion/take-aways